vieiramanda11/countries-api-react/README.md

 <h1 align="center">React - Countries Search Api</h1>

 > This project consists in build the front-end of an application that allow users to see a list of all countries and the ability to filter by region and search by country name.
 In each country details the user can navigate between border countries.
-This apps consuming this [API](https://restcountries.eu/).
+This app consuming this [API](https://restcountries.eu/).

 ### ✨ [Demo](https://countries-api-react.herokuapp.com/)